Anjana2002/c-program-1/README.md

 #QUESTIONS

 1)***area.c :-***
-           If the lengths of three sides of a triangle are input through the keyboard, write a program to find the area of the triangle.
+           If the lengths of three sides of a triangle are input through the keyboard, write a program to find the area of the triangle.//
 2)***reverse.c:-***
             If a five-digit positive integer is entered through the keyboard, write a program to reverse the number.
-Display an error message if the number entered             is not a valid five digit number.
+Display an error message if the number entered             is not a valid five digit number.//
 3)***interchange.c:-***
             Write a program to accept two numbers and place them in two variables a and b.
-Interchange their values and display the result.
+Interchange their values and display the result.//
 4)***five.c:-***
             If a five-digit positive integer is entered through the keyboard, write a program to calculate the sum of its digits.
 Display an error message if the               number entered is not a valid five digit number.
 5)wcf.c:-